 There's Room for Everyone, by Anahita Teymorian

-A beautiful and touching book - 'There's Room for Everyone' shares a message of peace and tolerance, focusing on kindness and sharing rather than fighting and winning.
+A beautiful and touching book - 'There's Room for Everyone' shares a message of peace and tolerance, focusing on and sharing rather than fighting and winning.

 The Day the Crayons Quit, by Oliver Jeffers